- Human Rights Policy

-The Sanyo Chemical Group believes that the success of diverse human resources is possible only when there is a foundation for understanding the human rights of each individual and recognizing their individuality and values.
+The Sanyo Chemical Group considers that there is a foundation for understanding the human rights of each individual and recognizing their individuality and values.
+This leads to the success of diverse talent.
 In addition, in order to advance our business activities in various regions of the world, we are required to address human rights issues, including labor-related rights for stakeholders involved in our business activities and throughout our supply chain.
 Based on this idea, we formulated our Human Rights Policy in March 2023.
 In the future, we will actively disclose information to reduce human rights risks both internally and externally, and promote initiatives such as human rights due diligence and the establishment of remedy mechanisms.

 Human Rights Policy